IT-Park Uzbekistan logo

 eventImage

-A delegation of the Ministry of Digital Technologies of Uzbekistan, led by Minister Sherzod Shermatov, as well as representatives of IT Park Uzbekistan headed by CEO Abdulakhad Kuchkarov, are on a working visit to the United States.
+A delegation from the Ministry of Digital Technologies of Uzbekistan, led by Minister Sherzod Shermatov, together with representatives of IT Park Uzbekistan headed by CEO Abdulakhad Kuchkarov, held a meeting with Shamil Ibragimov, Scholar in Residence at the MIT Kuo Sharper Center for Prosperity and Entrepreneurship.

 eventImage